hashicorp/terraform-website/content/source/docs/extend/best-practices/index.html.md

 The Best Practices section is a work in progress, with more sections to come.

+## Deprecations, Removals, and Renames

+Over time, remote services evolve and better workflows are designed.
+Terraform's plugin system has functionality to aid in iterative improvements.
+In [Deprecations, Removals, and Renames][deprecations], we cover procedures for backwards compatible code and documentation updates to ensure that operators are well informed of changes ahead of functionality being removed or renamed.

 ## Detecting Drift

 Terraform is a declarative tool designed to be the source of truth for